 My quilting experience began several years ago and my first quilting block was a Nine Patch.
-For those of you who do not quilt, a Nine Patch block consists of nine equal size squares of fabric sewn together to make a 3 square by three square block.
+For those of you who do not quilt, a Nine Patch block consists of nine equal size squares of fabric sewn together to make a 3 square by-three-square block.
 The block is very versatile; and, wonderful colorful designs are made.

 The Nine Patch is my favorite block.
 So, every year I try to do discover something new with the Nine Patch block.
 This year I decided to create my own unique Nine Patch block design.
-For my unique block, I sketched drawings and a trio of beautiful fabric.
+For my unique block, I sketched drawings and a trio of beautiful fabrics.

 Once the initial drawing was complete, I calculated the patch block sizes and did the arithmetic to produce my new block in the dimensions I wanted.
-I checked (and I thought) double checked the measurements; I cut the various fabrics to create the block.
-I started stitching the fabric to pieces together, was three quarters done, when I discovered my mistake.
+I checked (and I thought) double-checked the measurements; I cut the various fabrics to create the block.
+I started stitching the fabric to pieces together, and was three quarters done when I discovered my mistake.
 The cut fabric sewn together did not create an even block.
 How could that be?
 I was so careful.
 Now what was I going to do?
 I loved my pattern, it was great.
 Well, after much pouting (yes, I do pout from time to time), I asked my mother for advice.
 Her suggestion was “Well, make the best of it.”
 What kind of advice was that?
 I have worked so hard on my unique block.
 I wanted to use that block.
-After, I pouted more, I went to bed.
+After I pouted more, I went to bed.

 Things turned out Great.
-Thanks Mom!
+Thanks, Mom!